 There is no country as wide and as diverse as Austria.
-Salzburg and Vienna are a must on a Austrian wanderer’s list.
+Salzburg and Vienna are a must on an Austrian wanderer’s list.
 However, to enjoy the versatility of Austria, one needs to step out of the city lodge comfort and explore more of outdoors with some popular day trips in Austria.
-There are ample tourist sites attached to the Salzburg and Vienna city corners that can be toured effortlessly, specially with people who are share your likes and interests.
+There are ample tourist sites attached to the Salzburg and Vienna city corners that can be toured effortlessly, especially with people who share your likes and interests.

 To get up-close with the old-world charm of Europe, one must visit Hallstatt – a lakeside village, which is also one of the oldest in Austria.
 It is nestled in the typical scenic beauty of Europe and the journey to the village is full of stunning mountain views and lakes in the Austrian Alps.

 On reaching Hallstatt, you can not not notice its medieval settings, reflected in the half-timbered buildings and the traditional Market Square.
 As you tour, local and traditional handicrafts can be seen everywhere around in the boutique shops.
 Gmunden is the official handicrafts center that makes Hallstatt a heritage retreat in the dramatic backdrop of mountains.
 It is one of the best day trips in Austria.

 From Hallstatt to Dachstein Mountain is a total panorama shift.
 Get ready for a bit of soft-trekking to reach the real gem of the place- the Dachstein Ice Caves.
 Trekking up to the entrance of the Ice Caves is a bit of an effort but totally worth it.
 The vivid display of Austrian Alps and the lush vegetation will keep you mesmerized during the short trek.
 And it gets better as you enter the Dachstein Ice Caves.